ROT13 Encoder / Decoder

 Email address obfuscation

 Some websites encode email addresses with ROT13 in HTML to deter simple spam bots, then decode them with JavaScript when displayed.
-It's slightly better than plain text, though modern bots handle it easily.
+It only blocks the simplest copy-paste scraping, and modern bots can still read it.

 ROT13 One-Liners by Language